SpecSync Documentation

 Command line reference

 SpecSync functions are provided through the command line tool.
 To use the command line tool open a command window or bash shell and run SpecSync followed by a command and appropriate options.
-The options and further configuration have to be specified in a SpecSync configuration file (by default specsync.json).
+The options and further configuration have to be specified in a (by default specsync.json).
 The SpecSync command line tool is normally invoked from the folder where the configuration file of the project is saved.

 Running SpecSync might require you to use different executable depending on the installation.